Current Events related to the Picket and Liverpool's music scene CLICK HERE

-The Picket's regular programme of events includes 'Fuse'
+The Picket's regular programme of events included 'Fuse'

 and 'Bassline29', Dry Bar events for young artists and band, and collaborations

 with local community organisations.
-The Venue is also available for hire.
+The Venue was also available for hire.

-The New Picket is fully accessible including access to
+The New Picket was fully accessible including access to

 stage, all areas of the venue and disabled toilets.